privacyint/appdata-environment-desktop/README.md

 *I'm having issues with display*

 The environment was compiled with Virtualbox guest additions, which means that the display should automatically resize.
-I would suggest using the View -> Virtual Display menu, and setting the virtual display to at least 1920x1080
+We suggest using the View -> Virtual Display menu, and setting the virtual display to at least 1920x1080

 *The environment is slow or unresponsive*

 You may want to check that you can allocate the required resources for the VM, in its default state the VM is allocated 2CPU's and 1024MB's RAM.
 This means that the minimum requirements are 2CPUs and 2048MBs RAM on the host.
-This setup won't be particularly performant I would strongly recommend increasing both of these to 4CPUs and 2048MBs RAM if your host system has the capacity
+This setup won't be particularly performant we strongly recommend increasing both of these to 4CPUs and 2048MBs RAM if your host system has the capacity

 *The Firefox window that opens states "Internal Server Error"*